Modeling and Calibration of Supplier Selection Problem in Freight Agent-Based Simulations: Literature Review

 \subsection{Research Gap and Contributions}

-The integration of supplier selection into freight \replace{agent-based models}{ABMs} remains an open challenge.
-Despite their sophistication, traditional supplier selection models often abstract away the behavioral aspects of individual agents when selecting suppliers and the flow calibration which is critical from a transportation systems perspective.
-Conversely, supplier selection in most freight ABMs is treated exogenously.
-Decisions are not typically informed by network conditions, and are not constrained by actual zonal commodity flows.
-Moreover, international trade flows are often ignored or aggregated on a zonal level with little regard to which specific businesses act as importers or exporters and which ports serve as the points of entry.
+The integration of supplier selection into freight ABMs remains an open challenge.
+Despite their sophistication, traditional supplier selection models often abstract away the behavioral aspects of individual agents when selecting suppliers and the flow calibration which is critical from a transportation systems perspective. \replace{Conversely, supplier selection in most freight ABMs is treated exogenously.
+Decisions are not typically informed by network conditions, and are not constrained by actual zonal commodity flows.}{Conversely, supplier selection in most freight ABMs, including previous iterations of POLARIS-Freight and CRISTAL, relies on exogenous assignments or unconstrained utility maximization.
+By introducing strict calibration discipline to macroscopic trade targets and an optimization-based decomposition that scales to millions of candidate pairs, this framework directly removes the limitation of uncalibrated trade flow assignments, ensuring decisions are both informed by network conditions and constrained by actual zonal commodity flows.} Moreover, international trade flows are often ignored or aggregated on a zonal level with little regard to which specific businesses act as importers or exporters and which ports serve as the points of entry.
 Not all models consider detailed supplier attributes, e.g., reliability, credibility, capacity, when modeling procurement decisions.
-This limits the ability of freight ABMs to represent a more realistic picture of the transportation component of supply chains, in order to effectively evaluate infrastructure investments, policy shifts\replace{(e.g., tariffs)}{}, or supply chain resilience strategies.
+This limits the ability of freight ABMs to represent a more realistic picture of the transportation component of supply chains, in order to effectively evaluate infrastructure investments, policy shifts, or supply chain resilience strategies.